 As with all folk-tales, there are many resonances for the modern world.
 We live in an information-hungry society.
 The electronic medium, delivered through the desk-top porridge-pot, offers a means of stilling that hunger.
 However the message of this paper is that, just like the little porridge pot, electronic information is not an unalloyed good: it has dangers and threats for the continuance of publishing and the library profession.
-In particular our freedom to choose and shape our collections is being eroded, and the power of the large electronic publishers is growing.
+In particular our ability to shape our collections is being eroded.